WHAT IS CEDAR WOOD

 - Eastern red cedar: This type of cedar is named for its pink and red hues; although, you may detect broad bands of amber, cream, and brown throughout.
 Red cedar is mostly straight-grained, however, there may be the occasional swirl of color.
 Ranking 900 on the Janka hardness scale, Eastern red cedar is easy to cut to specifications.

 - Northern white cedar: White Cedar has a natural light and dark combination, ranging from white to tan to brown.
-The grain is typically straight, with small knots similar to knotty pine.
+The grain is typically straight, with small knots reminiscent of knotty pine.
 Because it’s a soft wood (320 on the Janka hardness scale), it’s easy to cut and work with, but is better used for tongue and groove paneling where there is no need for nails.

-There are many reasons why we recommend cedar wood for a number of log projects.
-Here are some of the advantages of cedar wood:
+There are many reasons why we recommend cedar wood for several log projects.
+If you have ever found yourself wondering—What is cedar wood good for?—here are some cedar wood properties and how they demonstrate the advantages of this versatile timber:

 - Cedar is durable.
 Cedar thrives in damp climates, enabling it to withstand many conditions.
 Cedar doesn’t shrink, swell, warp, or decay even when there are severe changes in weather, which makes it such an ideal choice for exterior siding.